openSUSE/barrel/doc/tutorial.md

 Commit changes? [y/n] y
 ~~~

-This simply runs mkfs.xfs so is not very existing.
-So lets tell barrel
+This simply runs mkfs.xfs so is not very exiting.
+So let's tell barrel
 to create a XFS on /dev/sdb and also give a mount point:

 ~~~